simul/simul.github.io/changelist.md

 Version HEAD
 ---
+Tue 19 May : Rain tweak, version number on seq panel.
+Tue 19 May : Use 0 mip to render rain with cubemap.
+Mon 18 May : Fixed aligned Sun, removed flashing sky with Sequencer DX12
 Fri 15 May : Small updates to water, backend changes to particles, fix for memory leak
 Tue 12 May : Fix D3d12 shader build.
 Mon 11 May : Improve batch build script.
 Deploy Win64 shaders to API subdirectories.